Coming up this week

 Everyone is welcome at Open Table so if you would like to come please do between 11 & 2pm this.

-This week will be a sharing stories and getting to know each other using images.
 Lunch will be provided in a manner that is safe.
 Sadly this means that our normal practice of sharing a communally prepared lunch is not possible.
 But the opportunity to share each other company, our stories and our thoughts about the world is infinitely more valuable.
 We will meet in the hall (unless our number require a bigger space).
 All people in attendance will be asked to respect physical distance and register their attendance in line with Public Health requirements.